KiwiiKirtii/EMO/README.md

 # EMOTIW-2015

 ## Task
-To detect the emotion of actors using a video and classify them into the 8 universal emotions.
+To classify the emotions of an actor(in a pre recorded video) into the 8 universal emotions.

 ---